Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for networks with asymmetric inputs: general results

 Again by the Implicit Function Theorem, there exists a continuous function $\Lambda:\mathbb{R}\rightarrow \mathbb{R}$ such that

 Therefore

-Since, the function $f$ is generic, we know that the origin is an isolated zero of the function $f$ at $\lambda=0$.
+Since the function $f$ is generic, the origin is an isolated zero of the function $f$ at $\lambda=0$.
 Thus the function $\Lambda$ is not constant and we can write, at least part of, the graph $(x_1,\Lambda(x_1))\subset \mathbb{R}^2$ as a graph of a function in $\lambda$.
-Doing this, we obtain a non-trivial bifurcation branch of $f^N$ outside the synchrony subspace $\Delta_1$.
-We have so proved the following theorem:
+We obtain so a nontrivial bifurcation branch of steady-state solutions of $f^{\mathcal{N}}$ with synchrony $\Delta$. \end{proof}

-\begin{thm} Let $N$ be a network, $\Delta$ be a $\mu$-defective with multiplicity $(1,2)$ and $\mu$-submaximal synchrony subspace of $N$ with order $1$ and $f\in\mathcal{V}_{\mu}(N)$ generic.
-Denote by $\Delta_1$ the $\mu$-simple and $\mu$-maximal synchrony subspace of $\Delta$.
-Suppose that condition (\ref{eq:2detdef}) holds.
-At the restriction to $\Delta$, besides the trivial branch, $f^N$ has two distinct bifurcation branches of steady-state solutions of $f^N$: one with synchrony $\Delta_1$ and other with synchrony $\Delta$. \end{thm}
+\begin{rem} The previous proof also holds even if the synchrony subspace is $\mu$-maximal instead of $\mu$-submaximal.
+Specifically, if the synchrony subspace $\Delta$ in Theorem~\ref{thm:LSred3} is $\mu$-maximal instead of $\mu$-submaximal, we can still find a solution of $g=0$ with $x_2=0$ and this solution leads to a non-trivial bifurcation branch of steady-state solutions of $f^{\mathcal{N}}$ with synchrony $\Delta$, since $\Delta$ is maximal. $\Diamond$ \end{rem}